Sanlam: History

 The Suid-Afrikaanse Nasionale Trust en Assuransie Maatskappy Beperk (South African National Trust and Assurance Company Limited), Santam, was registered on 28 March 1918.

 Thereafter, the life assurance department was converted into a separate company, and the Suid-Afrikaanse Nasionale Lewens Assuransie Maatskappy Beperk (South African National Life Assurance Company Limited), Sanlam, was registered on 8 June 1918.
 Sanlam, the subsidiary, later became the spearhead of the operation, while Santam remained focused on short-term insurance.

 In 1998 Sanlam demutualised, listing on the Johannesburg Stock Exchange (JSE) Ltd and the Namibian Stock Exchange.
 This changed Sanlam from a mutual entity into a public company with a share capital, namely Sanlam Life Insurance Ltd. At the same time a separate company, Sanlam Ltd, was installed as the parent company of the Sanlam group of businesses.
 The group was also restructured into several independent businesses within a federal business structure.

 The group has consistently grown its local as well as an international footprint – it now has a presence in 33 African countries also India, Malaysia, the UK and Ireland, the USA, Australia and the Philippines.

 In 2018, Sanlam concluded its $1.1 billion acquisition of SAHAM Finances.
 Additionally, the group announced details of its R11 billion BEE deal, which will see it increasing its direct black shareholding to 18% and black economic ownership to 35%.

 In December 2021, The Sanlam Group entered into discussions with Allianz for the acquisition of the entire group in Africa except South Africa.
 Discussions are conducted between the group's headquarters in Bellville and Munich.

 In February 2023, South African wills and estates administrator Capital Legacy and Sanlam announced that they would joining forces by creating a wills, estates and trusts business together.
 The transaction, which is subject to regulatory approval, will see Sanlam Life Insurance Limited (Sanlam Life) sell its trust business, Sanlam Trust, to Capital Legacy and Sanlam Life acquiring a 26% interest in the enlarged Capital Legacy Group that includes the Sanlam Trust business following completion of the transaction.
 The merged entity will be managed by Capital Legacy.

+In September 2026, Sanlam announced that it would begin offering banking services in South Africa, in partnership with GoTyme Bank, starting on 1 November that same year.
+Sanlam said it had received regulatory approval to introduce transactional services to its offerings.
+The company initially announced plans to enter the banking sector in September 2025.
+Sanlam will facilitate the marketing and distribution of GoTyme Bank's transactional banking products to Sanlam customers, via the latter's ecosystem.
+The service will begin using a soft launch, before rolling out nationwide in 2027.